thosgood/categorical-translation/README.md

     + it would be interesting to know if we _can_ formalise it, so that our languages can "only say things that make sense", but for now it is just a suggestive alternative to abstract hashes

 #### Implementation

+- the moment we know what the input language is, set this, and use it in all the code
 - generating files from some user-editable dictionary
     + this should also generate the functors
         * how will this be done? surely not individual files for every possible pairing? use the fact that these all lie over some formal language and do a search for the elements in the fibre over the same point?